 be in league with: be working with, often secretly or for a harmful purpose.
 Example: “Police believe the corrupt businessman is in league with a number of criminal gangs.”

 In pop culture

-The Human League are an English band who were very popular in the 1980s.
-You can listen to their 1981 hit single “Don’t You Want Me” here:
+The Human League is an English band that was very popular in the 1980s.
+You can listen to its 1981 hit single “Don’t You Want Me” here:

 The game of rugby has two forms.
 The better known form of the sport, which is often just called rugby, is more fully known as rugby union, and the other form is called rugby league.
 Rugby union and rugby league have different rules.
 You can read more about the similarities and differences by clicking here.

 A league is also a unit of distance that varies according to the time period and country, but is usually estimated, in English-speaking countries, to be roughly three miles.
 Its use is mainly poetical and literary.
 You may well find it in stories and folklore, such as tales about seven-league boots, which you can read more about here.